fbpx

 2. Show the theme in action

 You may understand what the words in the theme mean, but your composition must also show an example of that theme in action.
-To take 2016’s PSLE theme as an example, the word “secret” implies that at least some people have not access to some information.
+To take 2016’s PSLE theme as an example, the word “secret” implies that at least some people do not have access to some information.
 This needs to be shown in the composition.
 Add details that make the fact crystal clear.

 3. Determine which characters are affected by the theme